 The factors you should take into account when choosing your survival watch are more than just weight, the use you will have for the watch and small features you can find on any other watch.

 The display matters probably the most – it is kind of what makes or breaks the watch, isn’t it?
 As you can remember that a decade or so ago, the reflection was the number one enemy in the outdoors.
 However, tactical watches have developed enormously from a technological viewpoint, and their display is clear even in bad weather.

-But here’s another catch – the best hiking watch should tell you the time in any lighting conditions, including in complete darkness.
-And it’s even better if it can do that without you using both your hands, like you’d do when pushing a side button to activate the backlight – which is where the luminescent heads come to the rescue.
+But here’s another catch – the best hiking watch should tell you the time in any lighting conditions, complete darkness included.
+And it’s even better if it can do that without you using both your hands like you’d do when pushing a side button to activate the backlight – which is where the luminescent heads come to the rescue.

 Imagine you’re hunting at nightfall, and you’re probably holding your shotgun all the time.
 Putting it down to read the watch is a nuisance, which is why luminescent hands are better.